industrial-edge/profinet-io-connector-getting-started/docs/Installation.md

 ![TIA_I_Device_Communication_Transfer](graphics/TIA_I_Device_Communication_Transfer.PNG)

 The output variables for the PROFINET IO controller are defined in the tag table.
-Select the respective variables from the "GDB DB1" and add them as output in the tag table.
+Open Default tag table in PLC.
+Create output variable `SignalsOut` with custom data type `typeSignals`.
+Pay attention that transfer area is enough to store all variables.
+In Address field, enter the starting address of tag.

 ![TIA_Tag_Definition](graphics/TIA_Tag_Definition.PNG)

-In the programm, assign the respective values to the output parameter (e.g. in OB1).
+Next, this tags needs to be populated.
+So, in PLC program, assign the respective values to the output variables (e.g. in OB1).

 ![TIA_Main_OB1_Definition](graphics/TIA_Main_OB1_Definition.PNG)